MistyCommunity/Documentation/src/content/misty-ii/reference/sensor-data.md

 If face recognition is running on the robot, and a previously trained face is recognized, the ```PersonName``` value is the name previously assigned to that face.
 The ```PersonName``` value is ```unknown_person``` if an untrained/unknown face is detected.
 The ```PersonName``` value is ```null``` if face recognition is not currently running.

+Note: In our own testing, a well lit room with the persons face being inline with Misty's optical axis developers can expect the max recognition and training distance for a 6ft tall person would be around 11ft.
+Beyond that distance, the pixels of the persons face fall below the threshold we're able to detect.
+As conditions change, the distance drops off pretty quickly, but our recommendation is it should work well between 1-6ft, and would recommend training within the desired range.

 ```TrackId``` is reserved data that may change in the future.

 Sample FaceRecognition data for a face recognition event: